 Lighting an Outdoor Fire

 Once you have chosen an appropriate location and have prepared both the surroundings and the required materials, there is just one more thing to take into consideration before lighting your backyard fire – the weather.
 Check the climatic conditions (especially the wind speed and direction) and remove anything flammable downwind of the designated fire location.
-If it is too windy, do not start a fire at all as the risk is too big.
+It is too windy to have a fire if the wind is strong enough to noticeably sway the trees and blow debris around.
 If the weather is favorable, you can proceed:

 - To light a bonfire, soak the tip of a long stick or a torch type poll in charcoal lighter fluid and use a lighter or a match to safely start the fire.
 Don’t forget to fasten the lid of the charcoal lighter fluid tightly in order to prevent any vapors from escaping and to put the container away;